TannerKobylinski/OceanBot/README.md

-A bot to do things
+A bot to do shitty things in discord

 ### Command Ideas